 What Is Azomite And How To Use It In Gardening

-Continuous propagation and leaching effects of water deplete the essential minerals and micro-nutrients from the soils.
-Such soils remain weak, not able to support the production of fruits and vegetables.
+The continuous propagation and leaching effects of water deplete the essential minerals and micro-nutrients from the soils.
+Such soils remain weak and cannot support the production of fruits and vegetables.

-Azomite mineral contains micronutrients that supplement the soil.
-It also balances the minerals for growth and overall productivity.
-Constant use of this mineral rejuvenates your soil renewing its potency again.
+Azomite minerals contain micronutrients that supplement the soil.
+It also balances the minerals needed for growth and overall productivity.
+Constant use of this mineral rejuvenates your soil, renewing its potency.

 What is Azomite?

-It contains the widest range of minerals of all the rock dust in the world.
-Azomite provides plants with 70% essential elements.
-These elements include magnesium, calcium, potassium, and silicon for plant growth.
+Azomite contains the widest range of minerals of all rock dust in the world.
+It provides plants with 70% essential elements, including magnesium, calcium, potassium, and silicon, which are necessary for plant growth.

 Facts About Azomite Fertilizer